Frequently Asked Questions

 Who can be a Mozilla Rep?

 The Mozilla Reps program is open to anyone passionate and knowledgeable about the Mozilla project and its community.
-Because becoming a Mozilla Rep involves taking on new responsibilities, a Mozillian who signs up will be asked to fill out a short application form and be interviewed on IRC by member(s) of the Mozilla Rep council, made up of veteran Mozilla volunteers and staff.
+Because becoming a Mozilla Rep involves taking on new responsibilities, a Mozillian who signs up will be asked to fill out an application form.
+This application will be screened by members of the onboarding team.
+The Wiki has more information about the screening.
 Note: you must be 18 years or older to apply.

 What sort of activities do Mozilla Reps do?